micro-manager/micro-manager.github.io/_pages/Measuring_camera_specifications.md

         “Process”-&gt;”Math”-&gt;”Subtract” and enter the offset you
         measured previously.
 Process all slices.
-    -   While this data window is selected, run the script “media/CameraAnalysis.bsh”.
+    -   While this data window is selected, run the script “CameraAnalysis.bsh”.
 The script will generate the “Photon Transfer Curve”.
 Inspect the Photon Transfer Curve (you can zoom in by drawing a box in a region of the plot, zoom out by right clicking the mouse).
 Note the region at low intensities where